17kaushalsingh/YOLOv5-Object-Detection-Tool/README/YoloDetectionService.md

 **Key Operations**:
 - Checks if server is already running
+- Sets up project directory path
+- Cleans up existing project directory if present
-- Builds the Python command with parameters in a modular way
+- Builds the Python command with parameters
 - Starts Python as a subprocess
 - Establishes input/output pipes for communication
 - Sets up event handlers for output and errors